Flow is blockchain that aims to be the foundation for a new generation of games, apps, and the digital assets that power them.

-The Dapper Labs (ie. Flow team) is best known for the partnerships they have made with a number of well-known brands, like the NBA.
+The Dapper Labs team (ie. Flow team) is best known for the partnerships they have made with a number of well-known brands, like the NBA.

 The Flow design has three key principles: